GridGain-Demos/ignite-prometheus/README.md

-# Viewing GridGain metrics in Prometheus
+# Viewing Apache Ignite and GridGain metrics in Prometheus
 ## Overview

 [Prometheus](https://prometheus.io/) is a popular monitoring tool supported